SciML/ModelingToolkitStandardLibrary.jl/docs/src/connectors/sign_convention.md

 ## Hydraulic

-A positve input mass flow leads to an increasing pressure (in this case we get incresing density (`rho`), which is directly related to an increasing pressure).
+A positive input mass flow leads to an increasing pressure (in this case we get increasing density (`rho`), which is directly related to an increasing pressure).

 ```@example sign_convention
 using ModelingToolkitStandardLibrary.Hydraulic.IsothermalCompressible